Welcome to the Valecium OS project! This documentation provides everything you need to understand, build, develop, and use Valecium OS.

 Valecium OS is built with the following principles:

-• Multi-architecture support — Designed from the ground up to support multiple CPU architectures (i686, x64, ARM64, etc.)
+• Multi-architecture support — Designed from the ground up to support multiple CPU architectures (i686, x86_64, ARM64, etc.).
+Currently i686 is fully implemented; other architectures are in planning.

 • Modular design — Each subsystem (memory, filesystem, drivers) is self-contained